icon

 Plumbing

-This framework is designed for students to earn an OSHA 10 General Industry and Hot Work Safety Certification, as well as skills, experience, and credit towards a Massachusetts Plumbing License.
+This framework is designed for students to earn an OSHA 10 – Construction and Hot Work Safety Certification, as well as skills, experience, and credit towards a Massachusetts Plumbing License.
 This program may not operate without MA Chapter 74 state approval.

 Standards